 - Try to respond to most comments left on your blog in a relatively timely manner.
 If you don’t really have anything to say, an emoji is still a more meaningful acknowledgement than simply a like.

-- Some people choose to moderate comments, so that they need to approve comments before they show up.
+- Some people choose to moderate comments, meaning they need to approve comments before they show up.
 I don’t do this, as it would create extra work, and I’m online enough that I would catch problem comments quickly anyway.
 I don’t hesitate to delete inappropriate comments; other people might call that censorship, but it’s my blog to run as I choose and create the hate-free and stigma-free environment I want.

 - When comments are mildly inflammatory but I choose not to delete them, my preference is not to respond, as I would rather not get into back and forth bickering on my blog.